tfennelly/jenkins-js-samples/step-02-nodeify/README.md

 ```

 As you can see from the log, the [bundle] will be generated in directory `src/main/webapp/jsbundles` as `jslib-samples.js`.
-This will put the bundle into the plugin's webapp dir, making it loadable at runtime.
+This will put the [bundle] into the plugin's webapp dir under `jsbundles`, making it loadable on the plugin path
+at runtime via `plugin/<plugin-name>/jsbundles/jslib-samples.js`.
 Of course could could also use
-a Stapler adjunct, but that's a funky if not needed.
+a Stapler adjunct, but that's a bit funky if not needed.

 ## Add the JavaScript bundle to the .jelly page
 Using this information from the previous section, it is easy to determine how to load the [bundle] in Jenkins via the